jgpws/gold-bars/README.md

 # GoldBars
 GoldBars is a collection of GTK based themes with gold coloring and 3-dimensional icons.
-The package includes GTK2, GTK3, Metacity and Openbox themes.
+The package includes GTK2, GTK3, Metacity, XFWM and Openbox themes.

 * [Theme Homepage](https://www.jasong-designs.com/2018/10/05/goldbars/)